Skip to content

 What is the Glycemic Index (GI)?

-The Glycemic Index is a rating from 0 to 100 that indicates how quickly a carbohydrate-containing food raises blood sugar levels.
-However, its major limitation is that it **does not account for portion size**.
+The Glycemic Index is a rating from 0 to 100 that indicates how quickly a carbohydrate-containing food raises blood sugar levels compared to pure glucose.
+However, its major limitation is that it does not account for portion size or the total amount of carbohydrates consumed.

 What is the Glycemic Load (GL)?

-The Glycemic Load is a more practical measure because it considers **both the quality (GI) and the quantity (grams of net carbs)** of the carbohydrates in a specific serving size.
+The Glycemic Load is a more practical measure because it considers both the quality (GI) and the quantity (grams of available carbohydrates) in a specific serving size.
 This provides a better estimate of the actual blood sugar response to a realistic portion of food.

 Glycemic Load Estimator